 Historical editions of the Delaware Code are available from Lexis back to 1991 (e.g. CODES;DE1991), Westlaw and Fastcase back to 2008.

 Legislative History: Westlaw has Bill Summaries, Committee Reports and the Journals back to 2000, plus Governor's Messages and Votes back to 2001 (DE-LG).
-For more information, see Compiling a Delaware Legislative History by the Widener Library, as well as the following information on legislative intent and corporate law materials.
+For more information, see the Delaware Legislative History guide from the Widener Library, as well as the following information on legislative intent and corporate law materials.

 Legislative Intent: Delaware generally provides few clues to indicate legislative intent, usually just the "Synopses" at the end of the bill, which are seldom very detailed.
 Very occasionally there are reports and even more occasionally debates.

 For corporate law legislation, people often turn to the Delaware Corporate Law treatises by Folk, Balotti and Drexel to discern legislative history.
 There have also been pamphlets explaining the major laws with titles such as Analysis of the [year] Amendments to the Delaware Corporation Law or Amendments to Delaware Corporation Law, [year] by CT, CDC, Prentice Hall and others.
-The Widener Law Library posts legislative history materials produced by the Delaware Law Review Committee, which revised Delaware Corporate law that took effect in 1967.
-Finally, you can try to get the relevant meeting minutes of the General Corporation Law Committee.
-See also Widener's Delaware Corporate Law Documents.
+The Widener Law Library posts legislative history materials produced by the Delaware Corporation Law Study Committee, which revised Delaware Corporate law that took effect in 1967.

 For the names of services that compile legislative histories, see "State Legislative History."